GlideCX/glidecx-api-docs/README.md

 ## ✅ GET /businesses

-Get list of businesses (locations) and sources connected to this Cloutly account.
+Get list of businesses (locations) and sources connected to this GlideCX account.

 ### Request